mattasridhar/sudokuapp/readme.md

 	Figure 3: Selected and Un-selected cell.

 If for some reason, the application never receives any message then the Figure 1 screen will be shown to the user.
-But if the server responds with an empty array due to network issues or corrupt url formation then the screen at Figure 4 is shown.
+But if the server responds with an empty array due to network issues or malformed url formation then the error message of screen at Figure 4 is shown.

 ![](readme_figs/fig4.png)